earth-mover/icechunk/design-docs/001-virtual-chunk-improvements.md

 ### Credentials

-Credentials are a read time concern.
-When the user writes the virtual chunk, they don't necessarily know what credentials set will be used to read it.
+Credentials are a read-time concern.
+When the user writes the virtual chunk, they don't necessarily know what credentials will be used to read it.

 Because of requirements 1 and 2, when users open a repo they need to know what sets of credentials they have to provide to be able to access all the chunks.
 This is not immediately obvious, Icechunk should provide a way to introspect a repo and inform the user what credentials they need.
 Then the user can setup the Repo instance appropriately with the credentials.